wang-i/Pharmacy-Inventory-Management-System/README.md

 # How to run the file

-To run the file on your local terminal type ./build.ps1 and it will automaticaly run it
+To run the file on your local terminal type ./build.ps1 and it will automaticaly run it (change the code inside ./build.ps1 accordingly --> g++ main.cpp modules/PatientQueue.cpp modules/DrugBST.cpp -o app.exe;
+Write-Host "Build Complete!
+Running ..."
+.\app.exe;
+)